GenomicsCoreLeuven/GBSX/README.md

 We ask that you cite this paper if you use GBSX in work that leads to publication.

->    Herten,K et al. (2015) GBSX: a toolkit for experimental design and demultiplexing genotyping by sequencing experiments  BMC Bioinformatics 2015, 16:73 doi:10.1186/s12859-015-0514-3
+>    Herten, Koen and Hestand, Matthew S. and Vermeesch, Joris R. and Van Houdt, Jeroen KJ (2015) GBSX: a toolkit for experimental design and demultiplexing genotyping by sequencing experiments  BMC Bioinformatics 2015, 16:73 doi:10.1186/s12859-015-0514-3

 ## Help